mimi-simsimi/workshop-site-pages/document/190410/en.md

   + The format is an array of [ISO-3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) country codes (up to 10).

 - `atext_bad_prob_max`, `qtext_bad_prob_max`, `talkset_bad_prob_max`
-  + Limits the maximum of Badword Probability in the sentences.
+  + Limits the maximum of badword probability in the sentences.
   + It's used to suppress bad words in chatbot answers.
 In many cases, it is sufficient to adjust the bad word probability maximum of the answer sentence(`atext`) appropriately, and  you can further control the question sentence(`qtext`) and the talkset(`talkset`) by specifying an additional bad word probability.
 The bad probability of a talkset(`talkset`) is determined by combining the question and answer sentences into one sentence.
   + Specifies one of the values from `0.0` to `1.0` with the first decimal place.
 Defaults to `1.0`.

 - `atext_bad_prob_min`
-  + Limits the minimum of Badword Probability in the answer sentence(`atext`).
+  + Limits the minimum of badword probability in the answer sentence(`atext`).
   + This is an option that you can use to make chatbots say bad words.
 Many platforms have limitations related to the integrity of the content, so please be aware of their use.
   + Specifies one of the values from `0.0` to `1.0` with the first decimal place.
 It must be equal to or less than the `atext_bad_prob_max`.
 Defaults to `1.0`.